Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 Revocation is an action that makes an OA document no longer valid.
 There can be various reasons that make the issuer decide to revoke a document after issuance.
 To learn more, see [this article](/docs/integrator-section/verifiable-document/ethereum/revoking-document).

-### Sign

-The process of generating a digital signature with the use of various signing algorithms.

 ### Signature

-A digital signature is generated from signing and is primarily used to verify the authenticity of transactions or documents issued to the blockchain.
+When you sign a document with the use of various signing algorithms, a digital signature is generated and is primarily used to verify the authenticity of transactions or documents issued to the blockchain.

 ### Smart contract